Themes | Healthcare & Patient Safety | The Accountability Index

 Integration strategies should seek to integrate not just health and care but health, care and housing.
 Ensuring there is holistic care that fits around a person’s needs includes preventing care needs from arising by having suitable housing, enabling people to live independently in their own homes, and ensuring that people receive the right care and support in the...

-Matched on
+Matched on terms: care, health, social

-terms: care, health, integration, social
+Matched on terms: care, health, social

 Committee recommendation